-Unusually, for me, I did very little research on Drusillas Park.
-It was a last minute decision to go based purely on Drusillas claim to be the ‘Best small zoo in the country’.
+It was a last minute decision to go to Drusillas based purely on their claim to be the ‘Best small zoo in the country’.
 I was feeling rather intrigued.
 I was also feeling a tad guilty that I hadn’t been able to take any time off work over half term, so I was determined to salvage this by having a fun-filled family day out.

-Drusillas is situated near Brighton, about one and a half hours drive from London.
+Drusillas is situated near Brighton, an easy day trip from London.
+The drive from The Big Smoke took about 90 minutes.
 In usual fashion, we aimed to leave at the crack of dawn but didn’t leave the house until 10.00am.

 As we drew closer to our destination, my husband suddenly had a hankering for fish and chips so we went on a detour to Seaford, a sleepy little town on the coast.
 We arrived early to join the locals in the chippy and enjoyed some haddock and chips before heading to Drusillas.